Welcome to the first part of our series looking at the key pension issues corporate lawyers need to be aware of when advising clients.

 How Can We Help?

-Abbiss Cadres has a unique service model incorporating all the expertise needed to help you manage the complexities of your clients’ employment and people issues.
-As well as pensions expertise our team includes employment, immigration, tax, compensation and benefits and global mobility specialists.
+Abbiss Cadres has a unique service model incorporating all the expertise needed to help you manage the complexities of your client’s employment and people issues.
+As well as pension solicitors, our team includes employment, immigration, tax, compensation and benefits, and global mobility specialists.
 We have extensive experience of working alongside a variety of corporate law teams, from the world’s largest to domestic firms, to deliver an integrated service to their clients.

 Content is for general information purposes only.
 The information provided is not intended to be comprehensive and it does not constitute or contain legal or other advice.
 If you require assistance in relation to any issue please seek specific advice relevant to your particular circumstances.
 In particular, no responsibility shall be accepted by the authors or by Abbiss Cadres LLP for any losses occasioned by reliance on any content appearing on or accessible from this article.
 For further legal information click here.